agis/git-style-guide/README.md

   feature-branch/nick # personal branch
   ```

-  Personal branches will eventually be merged to `feature-branch/master` which
+  [Merge](#merging) at will the personal branches to the team-wide branch
+  *after* rebasing onto it, in order to maintain a simple history.
+Eventually,
-  at some point will be merged to `master`.
+  the team-wide branch will be merged to `master`.

 * Delete your branch from the upstream repository after it's merged (unless
   there is a specific reason not to).